GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UserManual/headers.rst

 various ``AstroData`` classes are contained in the ``gemini_instruments`` package.

-An Astrodata Descriptor is a function withing the instrument's ``AstroData`` class.
-The descriptor function is distinguised from normal functions by applying the ``@astro_data_descriptor`` decorator to it.
+An Astrodata Descriptor is a function within the instrument's ``AstroData`` class.
+The descriptor function is distinguished from normal functions by applying the ``@astro_data_descriptor`` decorator to it.
 The descriptor function returns the value(s) using a Python type, ``int``, ``float``, ``string``, ``list``; it depends on the value being returned.
 There is no